Partnerships for Schools

 BSF is a real opportunity to showcase innovative, inspirational design and to demonstrate how it can impact on education standards and the quality of life within schools.
 Across the whole programme, we are looking for high-quality, sustainable projects and services.
 Successful partners will be those that are able to demonstrate an understanding of the broader requirements of local communities and supply chains.

-A list of the current supply chains to BSF projects that have reached financial close is available to download here (last updated May 2008).
-This information is also listed in the individual local authority pages in the Programme section of this website.
+A list of the current supply chains to BSF projects that have reached financial close is available to download on this page.
+This information is also listed in the individual local authority pages in the programme section of this website.